 Hostile tender offers are generally not supported by the Cayman Islands M&A regime.
-A statutory merger and a scheme of arrangement could never be truly "hostile", as they require the consent of the target.
+A statutory merger or a scheme of arrangement could never be truly "hostile", as they require the consent of the target.

 For public companies where the constitutional documents do not require director consent to transfers of shares, it is foreseeable that a tender offer could be successful without the support of the target.
+However, this is very rare in practice, including because where a proposed acquiror holds that level of shareholding, it would likely be able to control the board in any event (in which case, a parent-subsidiary merger process would also be available, and is likely to be more attractive).